 Note: If PC directly connects to the switch, you have to setup the same subnet mask between them.
 But, subnet mask may be different for the PC in the remote site.
-Please refer to Fig. 2-6 about the 24-Port GbE Web Smart Switch default IP address information.
+Please refer to the above figure about the 24-Port GbE Web Smart Switch default IP address information.